 While the story here may not be anything to write home about, the graphics sure are.
 You may not be inclined to think much of them at first based just on screenshots.
 The backgrounds can arguably be somewhat garish at times due to how many of them consist of abstract, vaguely mechanical patterns rendered with just a few bright colors in what I can only call a patchwork quilt style.
 I was occasionally unsure if I was supposed to be blasting my way across a space station or an oversized sofa from the 1970s.
 Once you actually see the game in motion, however, you’ll quickly realize that the draw here is the fluid character animation and liberal use of parallax scrolling.
 This latter technique (in which multiple layers of background graphics appear to scroll by at varying speeds in order to simulate depth) is not a default capability of the NES hardware.
 Regardless, Metal Storm utilizes a mapper expansion chip inside the cartridge working in tandem with memory bank switching techniques to showcase convincing parallax effects on virtually every stage.
 It really is eye-catching for anyone accustomed to the look of other games on the console.

 There are twelve total stages to tackle and a boss fight after every even-numbered one.
-Clear all that and you’re treated to a standard “boss rush” where you must defeat the previous six guardians again back-to-back before you can finally engage the self-destruct device and roll the credits.
-The stages themselves are actually all fairly short.
-This is balanced out by the fact that they leave you very little room for error.
+Clear them all and you’re treated to a standard “boss rush” where you must defeat the previous six guardians again back-to-back before you can finally engage the self-destruct device and roll the credits.
+The stages themselves are actually all fairly short and leave you very little room for error.
 Similar to the player ships in most auto-scrolling shooters, your mech doesn’t have a health bar and will explode instantly upon contact with an enemy, projectile, or stage hazard.
 Additionally, you won’t be revived on the spot if this occurs like you would in other run-and-gun games like Contra.
 Instead, you’re sent back to the beginning of the stage.
 If you’ve ever played Irem’s Super Nintendo debut from later in 1991, Super R-Type, you know this rather strict system all too well.

 Expert mode aside, I can unreservedly recommend this one to 8-bit action fans.
 The control is spot-on, the level design is inventive, and no two enemies test your maneuvering and shooting skills in quite the same way.
 Above all else, the gravity shift mechanic elegantly and unobtrusively informs every move you make.
 Mastering it over the course of the journey genuinely feels like fun rather than work.
 This, latter day game designers, is how you do a tutorial.